-I thought that it was odd that a government operated school would have Religious Education and Instruction as part of the curriculum being American and growing up with the separation of church and schooling in our public school system.
+I thought that it was odd that a government-operated school would have Religious Education and Instruction as part of the curriculum being American and growing up with the separation of church and schooling in our public school system.

 The NSW curriculum calls it “general religious education and special religious education” but from what I have read online the classes are typically Christian based.

-NSW government schools are also have religious instruction (30 mins to 1 hr) from a recognized religious education provider.
+NSW government schools also have religious instruction (30 mins to 1 hr) from a recognized religious education provider.

-Some schools have Ethics class instead of Religious Education.
+Some schools have Ethics classes instead of Religious Education.
 I have the link to that below if you want to check that out.
 There is an example syllabus for you to look over on the Primary Ethics website.

 NSW public schools advanced placement classes.